mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Coda Enterprise Graph Connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 04/03/2025
+description: "Set up the Coda Enterprise Graph Microsoft connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 04/03/2025
 ---

-# Coda Enterprise Graph connector (Preview)
+# Coda Enterprise Graph Microsoft connector (preview)

-The Coda Enterprise Graph Connector allows your organization to index documents and pages from Coda.
+The Coda Enterprise Graph Microsoft connector allows your organization to index documents and pages from Coda.
 After you configure the connector, end users can search for this content from Coda in Microsoft Copilot and from any Microsoft Search client.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Coda Enterprise Graph Connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Coda Enterprise Graph Microsoft connector.

 >[!NOTE]
 >The Coda Enterprise connector is in public preview.
-If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.
+If you wish to get access to try it, you need to enable [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
-- **Indexing with Access Control**: Index documents and emails from Coda Enterprise instance while maintaining access control.
+- Index documents and emails from Coda Enterprise instance while maintaining access control.
-- **Selective Content Indexing**: Use content filters to selectively index content based on criteria such as time range filter.
+- Use content filters to selectively index content based on criteria such as time range filter.
-- **[Semantic search in Copilot](semantic-index-for-copilot.md)**: Enable users to find relevant content based on keywords, personal preferences, and social connections
+- Use [Semantic search](semantic-index-for-copilot.md) in Copilot to enable users to find relevant content.

 ## Limitations
 - **Supported Edition**: This Connector is exclusively compatible with Coda Enterprise edition.